Loans and Awards

 Federal Direct Subsidized or Unsubsidized Loan

-If you have been offered a federal direct subsidized or unsubsidized Stafford loan and have not already accepted them, please go to your VU-x account and decline them there.
-The option to accept or decline Stafford loans on your VU-x account for a new award year is not available until summer, and an email will be sent to you when this option is available.
+If you have been offered a federal direct subsidized or unsubsidized direct loan and have not already accepted them, please go to your VU-x account and decline them there.
+The option to accept or decline direct loans on your VU-x account for a new award year is not available until summer, and an email will be sent to you when this option is available.
 If you have already accepted your loans and have changed your mind or don't have the option to decline loans on your VU-x, you can decline the loans by filling out the Aid Change Request form and turning it into the Student Financial Services office.

 Federal Direct Parent PLUS Loan